 There is strong evidence that the humble battery will come of age in the next few years.
-For all the talk about sustainable solar and wind-generated energy, the planet’s weather is still an unpredictable entity – and of course, the sun does have the annoying habit of disappearing every day.
+For all the talk about sustainable solar and wind-generated energy, the planet’s weather is still unpredictable – and of course, the sun has the annoying habit of disappearing every day.
 There is now exploration into how larger-scale production of batteries – including batteries powerful enough to power a home – could be used to solve some of the Earth’s power problems.
-Batteries are an easy to transport, portable power provider.
+Batteries are an easy-to-transport, portable power provider.
 This makes them a potential power source capable of meeting energy needs in areas where a constant power supply from a national grid is potentially intermittent or even non-existent.
-This makes the increased battery power highly useful for a variety of situations where portable power is necessary – this had particular relevance in developing countries.
+This makes the increased battery power highly useful for various situations where portable power is necessary – this has particular relevance in developing countries.

-Trends in battery technology that are set to make an impact.
+Trends in battery technology are set to make an impact.

 When considering trends in battery technology, many people’s first thought will be the market for electric and hybrid vehicles.
 Finding ways to charge electric car batteries more quickly, and ensure they hold power for longer, is the driving force – excuse the pun – behind this sector.
-Ever improving battery solutions are putting electric cars even further into the mainstream vehicle market.
+Ever-improving battery solutions put electric cars further into the mainstream vehicle market.

-And what about the growth in demand for batteries that can run a home or business?
+What about the growth in demand for batteries that run a home or business?
 These batteries of the future store self-generated or national grid energy and are often the size of a gas boiler.
-The concept may increasingly take hold, to create virtual mini-power plants, managing peak energy prices.
+The concept may increasingly take hold to create virtual mini-power plants, managing peak energy prices.

 Batteries increasingly help to energise the world

 The biggest battery in the world.
 That’s the 129 MWh one at the Hornsdale Power Reserve in South Australia.
-Its output is up to 100 MW, and it is going to get 50% bigger by the end of 2020.
+Its output is up to 100 MW, and it will get 50% bigger by the end of 2020.

 What will the battery of the future look like?

-So, trends in battery technology could include the emergence of solid-state versions using superionic sulfide conductors, to create supercapacitors.
+So, trends in battery technology could include the emergence of solid-state versions using superionic sulphide conductors to create supercapacitors.
 If this proves feasible, this superior battery could charge and discharge much more efficiently and would operate at extreme temperatures.